diemastermonkey/projects/README.md

 In no order.

 ## [Dial-O-Tron](https://codepen.io/Unhacker/full/VwowxWL) (Javascript/Android?)
-This is already well underway.
+This is already well underway!
 You can try it at [my CodePen](https://codepen.io/Unhacker/full/VwowxWL).

 The whole thing will be documented here on GitHub at [diemastermonkey/dial-o-tron](https://github.com/diemastermonkey/dial-o-tron)

 It's like [Doors](https://github.com/diemastermonkey/doors), but instead of a maze it's a local area code full of phone numbers.
 The user interface is a phone, complete with DTMF dialing and old-school phreaking features.